Summer capital: China

 Shangdu (Xanadu) was an "Upper Capital" during Kublai Khan's reign in the 13th century.

 In the Qing dynasty, Chengde Mountain Resort in Chengde was often being used by emperor to perform their official function during the summer months.

-In the era of the Republic of China, core members of Nationalist Party of China often held meetings at Kuling, Jiujiang in summer to make important internal decisions.
-Foreign businessmen and missionaries also like to spend summer time in Kuling during ROC government rule.
+In the era of the Republic of China, core members of the Nationalist Party of China often held meetings at Kuling, Jiujiang, in summer to make important internal decisions.
+Foreign businessmen and missionaries also spent their summertime in Kuling during Republic of China government rule.

 In the era of the People's Republic of China, core members of the Chinese Communist Party often held meetings at Beidaihe District in the summer to make important internal decisions.

 India

-During the reign of Mughal emperor Babur, the city of Kabul in the north-west of the Mughal Empire was used as a summer capital due to its cooler temperatures compared to Agra and Delhi.
-This practise ended during emperor Aurangzeb.
+During the reign of Mughal emperor Babur, the city of Kabul in the north-west of the Mughal Empire was used as a summer capital owing to its lower temperatures compared with Agra and Delhi.
+This practice ended during the reign of Emperor Aurangzeb.

 In India, the government of the British Raj was annually transferred to Shimla during the summer months.

-This practice was stopped due to the difficulty of transporting officialdom, and the negative perceptions of the public about politicians and public servants making such a move.
-Srinagar is the summer capital of the union territory of Jammu and Kashmir.
-Nagpur is the winter capital of the Indian state of Maharashtra.
+Presently, India has summer and winter capitals in three states and one union territory.

 Philippines

-The hill station of Baguio in the northern mountains of Luzon was selected as the summer capital of the Philippines during the American Occupation in the early 20th century.
+The hill station of Baguio in the northern mountains of Luzon was selected as the summer capital of the Philippines during the American administration in the early 20th century.
 Its cool climate was a preferred alternative to the sweltering, humid climate of the de facto capital, Manila.
-While the present sovereign government has long stopped transferring there en masse, the city still hosts the official summer residence of the President of the Philippines, and the Supreme Court of the Philippines still maintains its "Summer Sessions" in the city, while it remains a popular holiday spot, especially around Christmas season, when temperatures are considerably lower than in the rest of the archipelago.
+While the present sovereign government has long stopped transferring there en masse, the city still hosts the official summer residence of the president of the Philippines, and the Supreme Court of the Philippines still maintains its "summer sessions" in the city.
+The city itself remains a popular holiday spot for tourists, especially around Christmas season and the hot dry season (colloquially known as "summer" in the country), when temperatures are considerably lower than in the rest of the archipelago.